Innovator FAQs

 7. What is the process for selection after submitting a full proposal?

-8. If my research interests are not very close to any areas of research conducted at UCAR, do I have a lower chance of being selected to submit a full proposal?
+8. If my research interests are not very close to any areas of research conducted at NSF NCAR, do I have a lower chance of being selected to submit a full proposal?

 9. Will there be opportunity for feedback and modifications if invited to submit a full proposal?
-What if NCAR identifies a better NCAR fit for collaboration with the proposed project than I do?
+What if NSF NCAR identifies a better fit for collaboration with the proposed project than I do?

-• Yes.
-Feedback and modifications should be expected, as well as input from NCAR.
+- Yes.
+Feedback and modifications should be expected, as well as input from NSF NCAR.
 After reviewing your LOI, it is possible that we will identify a different or additional collaborator.
 We will put you in contact with those researchers.

 10. If our proposed topic for the LOI spans 2 of the areas of interest listed, is it allowed to propose engaging with multiple research areas?